 Wednesday Morning Drop-in

 In partnership with the Innovate Trust, we run a drop-in session most Wednesday mornings between 10am and midday.
-These start on 4 May 2022 and continue until September/October.
+These conclude for 2022 soon, and will re-start on 26 April 2023 and continue until September/October.
 Sessions are weather and volunteer dependent, and the Innovate Trust has instigated a booking system this year.

 Cardiff Sailability Volunteer Project